ls1intum/Artemis/docs/user/plagiarism-check.rst

  |plagiarism-cases-navigation|

 2. Overview the current status of all confirmed plagiarism cases by inspecting the management overview.
-The overview provides following information about each confirmed case:
+The overview provides the following information about each confirmed case:
  |confirmed-plagiarism-cases-management|

  a.
 In how many comparisons the confirmed case appears.